UtkarshKekre/Collaborative-Filtering-Recommender-System/README.md

 # Implementing a recommender system in R

+collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).

 # Source of the dataset
 This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The data is obtained fom UCI Machine Learning Repository.